abdelhakim54/distributed-mvc-architecture/README.md

   ![MVC Architecture](images/mvc-architecture.png)
 ## Requirement

-* I assume you have VirtualBox Installed and you are comfortable creating virtual machines note in this repos we are going to work with ubuntu server machines ([link to download ISO image](https://ubuntu.com/download/server)) not ubuntu Desktop.
+* I assume you have VirtualBox Installed and you are comfortable creating virtual machines. *Note* that in this repos we are going to work with ubuntu server machines ([link to download ISO image](https://ubuntu.com/download/server)) not ubuntu Desktop.
 * the host OS doesn't matter in our case.
 I have Windows as host OS, Linux and MacOs are fine too.
 ## Configuration